 IT teams need a single view into their entire environment.
 Whether they are running traditional infrastructures, containers, hyperconverged infrastructures, multiple clouds, or all of the above, they need a unified way to monitor it all.
 They should be able to get proactive, actionable insights and correlation across various elements.

-To meet their mandates of ensuring optimized user experiences, IT teams need a unified solution that delivers out-of-the-box coverage of the entire IT infrastructure, whether the environment is comprised of on-premises platforms, cloud services, or a hybrid combination of both.
+To meet their mandates of ensuring optimized user and customer experiences, IT teams need a unified solution that delivers out-of-the-box coverage of the entire IT infrastructure, whether the environment is comprised of on-premises platforms, cloud services, or a hybrid combination of both.
 They should also be to get comprehensive coverage, not only of their environments, but of the various data types that are needed, including performance, availability, anomalies, and log data.

 Tools should also offer an interface that enables intuitive, flexible capabilities for slicing big data in different ways, including by specific applications, infrastructure elements, development and test environments, and more.

 With these capabilities, IT organizations can realize a number of benefits.
 Instead of being relegated to lengthy all-hands triage calls and finger pointing associated with having different infrastructure or application teams working with their own tools, organizations can boost team productivity and collaboration.
 In addition, IT teams can speed resolution when issues arise, and gain the predictive insights they need to address potential problems before they have any impact on service levels.

 Today’s IT teams are under constant pressure, facing demands to do more with less, while at the same time ensuring service levels are optimized at all times.
 To respond, IT teams must make automation a key pillar of their infrastructure management and performance monitoring strategy.